 The above will connect to the Local DB.
 If you open your database using SequelPro, you can go in and delete the standard

-Finally, you can see your Laravel database with the command:
+Finally, you can seed your Laravel database with the command:

 php artisan migrate

-After running this command, you can refresh your database in SequelPro and see the default seeded database.
+After running the above command, you can refresh your database in SequelPro and see the default seeded database.

 And just like that, you’re off and running with Laravel on Local by Flywheel!